What is Moana Glass?

 What times & days are your classes?

-Classes are by appointment, 9-5, 7 days per week.
+Classes are by appointment, 9-5, Tuesday through Saturday.

 When can I pick up my piece?

 Lesson pieces have to cool down slowly overnight.
 They are usually ready by 3 pm the following day.
-Be sure to check our hours for closing time on any particular day.
+If we are closed the following day, then the piece will be ready the morning of the next day we open.

 Are there advanced levels for glass blowing?